gpadolina/TimeSeries-notes/TimeSeries/04 - JudgmentalForecasts.md

 quarterly basis.
 Research in this area has shown that the accuracy of judgmental forecasting improves when the forecaster has (i) important domain knowledge, and (ii) more timely, up-to-date information.

 It is important to recorgnize that judgmental forecasting is subjective and comes with limitations.
+However, implementing systematic and well-structured approaches can confine these limitations and markedly improve forecast accuracy.

+There are general setting in which judgmental forecasting is used: (i) there are no available data, so that statistical methods are not applicable and judgmental forecasting is the only feasible approach; (ii) data are available, statistical forecasts are generated, and these are then adjusted using judgement; and (iii) data are available and statistical and judgmental forecasts are generated independently and then combined.
+We should clarify that when data are available, applying statistical methods is preferable and should always be used as a starting point.
+Statistical forecasts are generally superior to generating forecasts using only judgement.